Entry No. 17: Let Me Grab My Label Maker

 As Nelson Mandela once said, “It always seems impossible until it’s done.”

-I for one refuse to believe that there is anything I am incapable of doing.
+I, for one, refuse to believe that there is anything I am incapable of doing.

 Love You More,